keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

   traffic of the maximum-traffic link in the path.

 Under this condition, we measured and compared the maximum traffic load on links.
-Figure\ \ref{fig:nas-cg-multi-congestion} shows the results for the NAS CG benchmark.
-What stands out in this plot is that dynamic routing consistently achieves lower traffic load compared to static \mbox{D-mod-K}
-routing.
-The difference of traffic load is largest when linear node selection and block process placement is adopted.
-Under this configuration, dynamic routing reduces maximum traffic load for 50% compared to \mbox{D-mod-K}
+Figure\ \ref{fig:nas-cg-multi-congestion} shows the simulation results results in the case of the NAS CG benchmark.
+What stands out in this plot is that dynamic routing consistently achieves lower traffic load compared to static \mbox{D-mod-K} routing.
+The difference of traffic load was largest when linear node selection and block process placement is adopted.
+Under this configuration, dynamic routing slashed maximum traffic load by 50% compared to
-routing.
-In addition, the graph reveals that cyclic process placement always increases maximum traffic load compared to block process placement.
+\mbox{D-mod-K} routing.
+In addition, the graph reveals that cyclic process placement always increased maximum traffic load compared to block process placement.
 This is considered to be because neighboring ranks are placed on different computing nodes despite of the locality of the communication pattern.

 \begin{figure}[htbp]
     \centering